 What Pope Leo’s social media tells us about the first American pontiff’s views

-- On May 8, Cardinal Robert Francis Prevost was elected as Pope Leo XIV, marking the first time an individual with American citizenship has assumed the papacy in the history of the Vatican.
+- On May 8, 2025, Cardinal Robert Prevost was elected Pope Leo XIV, becoming the first American pontiff in Vatican history.

 New Sumo Pontific inherited the accounts that were used by Pope Francis and, before, by Bento XVI.
 The content of Leão XIV remains present in the social networks X and Instagram appears first in Journal i.